sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 Optimize the engagement of your Marketing Campaigns with A/B testing.
 A/B testing (sometimes also referred to by marketers as 'split testing') allows you to send different versions of your emails to a small, initial subset of your contacts.

-When recipients interact with the emails sent during an A/B test, you can compare the engagement metrics and choose the version to send to the remainder of your contacts, or allow SendGrid to automatically choose the winning version of your campaign according to the A/B test criteria you set.
+When recipients interact with the emails sent during an A/B test, you can compare the engagement metrics and choose the version to send to the remainder of your contacts, or allow Twilio SendGrid to automatically choose the winning version of your campaign according to the A/B test criteria you set.

 <iframe src="https://player.vimeo.com/video/225916632" width="700" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ##  Set up an A/B test
- *To set up an A/B test on an existing campaign:*
+ *To set up an A/B test on an existing Single Send:*

-1. From the left-hand navigation, select **Marketing**, and then click **Campaigns**.
+1. From the left-hand navigation, select **Marketing**, and then click **Single Sends**.
-2. Locate the campaign you want to A/B test and click on the campaign to open it in the editor it was created in.
+2. Locate the Single Send you want to A/B test and click on the Single Send to open it in the editor it was created in.
-3. Depending on the editor used to create the campaign, A/B testing is located on either the *Settings* tab or the *A/B Testing* tab.
+3. Depending on the editor used to create the Single Send, A/B testing is located on either the *Settings* tab or the *A/B Testing* tab.
 4. Once you have located the A/B Testing settings, toggle the *Activate A/B Testing* switch to **ON**.

 ##  Choose the Type of A/B Test To Run
-When you are A/B testing your email campaigns, you want to optimize for a specific metric.
+When you are A/B testing your Single Sends, you want to optimize for a specific metric.
 Determine whether you want to optimize your *Open Rates*, by testing the *Subject Line*; or your *Click Rates*, by testing the *Email Content*.

 <call-out>

-You can test up to 6 different variations for each A/B test campaign.
+You can test up to 6 different variations for each A/B test.

 </call-out>

 - **Subject Line - Optimize Open Rates**

-	Select the Subject Line A/B test to optimize the [Open Rate]({{root_url}}/glossary/open-rate/) of your email campaign, since the subject usually is all the recipient sees until they open your email.
+	Select the Subject Line A/B test to optimize the [Open Rate]({{root_url}}/glossary/open-rate/) of your Single, since the subject usually is all the recipient sees until they open your email.

 	High open rates show the strength of a subject line.
 Once you find a subject line that works well, you will potentially see other engagement metrics improve as well.

 - **Email Content - Optimize Click Rates**

-	Select the Email Content A/B test to optimize the Click Rate of your email campaign, since the recipient will not see this content unless they open your email.
+	Select the Email Content A/B test to optimize the Click Rate of your Single Send, since the recipient will not see this content unless they open your email.

     High click rates mean that you have compelling content and calls to action (CTAs).